 Selecting A Hearing Healthcare Professional

-Experience-it takes years of education, training and experience to become skilled with the assessment, selection and fitting of hearing devices.
+it takes years of education, training and experience to become skilled with the assessment, selection and fitting of hearing devices.
 Because of this, rarely are even the most experienced hearing professionals able to proficiently dispense more than 2 brands and reliably stock inventory for them.

-Education-most audiologists have a Doctorate in Audiology and all must pass a national exam to practice.
+most audiologists have a Doctorate in Audiology and all must pass a national exam to practice.
 A hearing healthcare professional you feel confident and comfortable with who has been fitting hearing devices for a minimum of 5 years and responds to your direct questions with direct answers is essential.

-Customizing hearing devices-look for a hearing healthcare professional who uses “real-ear measurement” technology to customize devices to your hearing exam results.
+look for a hearing healthcare professional who uses “real-ear measurement” technology to customize devices to your hearing exam results.
 This procedure is the “gold-standard” for fitting hearing devices, which validates the devices will perform optimally based on your hearing test results.